appsecnz/appsecnz.github.io/conference-2022/sponsorship.md

 **Optional Video Displays:**

 **55" Flat-Panel Displays:** The venue's A/V support team can provide 55" HDMI-compatible displays on fixed stands, for use in sponsor exhibition spaces.
-The cost is $500 each, which includes use of the display during the main conference (Friday and Saturday), delivery/pick-up, and on-site setup.
-The Diamond sponsor's exhibition space can accommodate up to three (3) displays, Platinum Sponsor spaces can accommodate up to two (2) displays, and Gold/Silver/Bronze Sponsor spaces can accommodate one (1).
+The cost is $450 each, which includes use of the display during the main conference (Friday and Saturday), delivery/pick-up, and on-site setup.
+The Diamond sponsor's exhibition space can accommodate up to three (3) displays, Platinum and Gold Sponsor spaces can accommodate two (2) displays, and Silver/Bronze Sponsor spaces can accommodate one (1).

-**Video Wall:** There is a permanently installed video wall, located above one end of the Sponsor Exhibition Area.
-The option is available (on a first-in, first-served basis) for one sponsor to reserve the video wall and display recorded content throughout the main conference (Thursday and Friday).
-The cost for this option is $600.
+**Video Wall (NO LONGER AVAILABLE):** There is a permanently installed video wall, located above one end of the Sponsor Exhibition Area.
+The option is available (on a first-in, first-served basis) for one Gold Sponsor to reserve the booth directly below the video wall and use it during the main conference (Thursday and Friday).
+The cost for this option is $500.

+## COVID-19 Contingencies

+Owing to the continuing uncertainty around the Omicron COVID variant, the conference planning team has decided to activate our contingency plan, and postpone the conference to our alternate dates - Tuesday through Friday, 5-8 July, at the same venue.

+Our planning team is operating with the confident outlook that Auckland will be operating at COVID Protection Framework ("traffic light") Green, by July.
+Despite that confidence, we have plans in place to keep things moving if we're wrong.
+The information presented below is based on the government guidance in effect on 15 January 2022, and is subject to change.

+In the event Auckland is at COVID Protection Framework level 'Red' four weeks before the new conference dates (7 June), we will convert the event to a restricted-attendance event, with a limited number of local delegates permitted to attend in person, and additional restrictions to (or elimination of) some activities, in accordance with the government guidance in effect at that time.
+We also intend to follow the example of other recent conferences, and deliver delegate packs (t-shirts, tote bags, promotional materials, etc.) to them via post - to that end, a portion of the catering budget will be redirected to packing and shipping those items.

+Provide Auckland is at COVID Protection Framework level 'Green' or 'Orange' from 7 June through the first day of the conference (5 July), the event will proceed as planned on the new dates.

+For more information, please review our [COVID Contingency Plan](covid.md) page.

+Given changes can occur with little notice, and owing to the cancellation policies applying to many conference expenses, we anticipate some funds will be 'sunk' in fees for services we're unable to use - possibly including A/V and other charges related to Sponsor Exhibition booths.
+If we are forced to cancel the in-person event, we'll refund any portion of the Exhibition booth fee and optional A/V charges (see above) we're able to recover, up to 100%.

 ### Notes